ladybug-tools/dragonfly-primer/text/components/Building_from_Footprint.md

 #### Inputs
 * ##### footprint_geo [Required]
-A list of horizontal Rhino surfaces to be converted into Buildings.
+A list of horizontal Rhino surfaces or closed planar curves to be converted into Buildings.
 * ##### floor_to_floor [Required]
 A list of float values with a length equal to the number of stories in each Building.
 Each value in the list represents the floor_to_floor height of the Story starting from the first floor and then moving to the top floor.
 * ##### perim_offset